Transferring Credits into BHCC

-Can I get credit for learning acquired outside the traditional college environment, CLEP, AP credit or military service?
+Can I get credit for learning acquired outside the traditional college environment, CLEP, AP or military service?

 Bunker Hill Community College’s Prior Learning Assessment program (PLA) provides evaluation and, when appropriate, awards academic credits for learning acquired outside the traditional college environment.
-This includes: credit by departmental examination, College-Level Examination Program (CLEP), Advanced Placement Examinations (AP) credit, Military Evaluation; and Workplace Training.
-To learn more, visit Prior Learning Assessment.
+This includes: credit by departmental examination, College-Level Examination Program (CLEP), Advanced Placement Examinations (AP), Military Evaluation; and Workplace Training.
+To learn more, visit Credit for Prior Learning.

 Our Veterans Center is committed to providing veterans, active duty military, Guard/Reservists, and their eligible dependents with a smooth transition to college and a successful educational experience.
 Learn more.

 Can I use credits earned outside of the United States?

-If you earned credits at a university located outside of the United States, you must obtain a detailed course-by-course evaluation of your international transcripts utilizing a credential evaluation service.
+If you earned credits at a university located outside of the United States or Canada*, you must obtain a detailed course-by-course evaluation of your international transcripts utilizing a credential evaluation service.
 Organizations our students frequently use are: